DerSchinken/BetterString/README.md

 # BetterString
+I just now realised that i have lots to do holy moly fml
 ### This is a QoL (Quality of Life) package
 It implements some more functionality to the normal Python str
 **You can use BetterString just like a normal string!**